istresearch/scrapy-cluster/docs/index.rst

     The crawling plant behind the scenes.

 :doc:`topics/redismonitor`
-    Provides the insight in how your crawls are doing.
+    Provides the insight into how your crawls are doing.

 Miscellaneous
 -------------